cliffjsgit/class4-slides/slides.md

 #!/usr/bin/env python3

 # Exercise 10.7
 #
-# Grading Guidelines:
-# - No answer variable is needed.
-Grading script will call function.
-# - Function "has_duplicates" should return True if a list has duplicates
-# or False if not.
-#
 # 1. Write a function called has_duplicates that takes a list and returns True
 # if there is any element that appears more than once.
 It should not modify the